govekk/image-processing/episodes/08-connected-components.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-## Code cheatsheet for counting objects
+## Code cheatsheet for "How does parameter choice change how many objects are in the image?"

 ```python
 import imageio.v3 as iio